VCharanTeja/apple-10k-rag-assistant/README.md

 - **Cross-encoder reranking** re-scores the top retrieved candidates with a model trained specifically for query-document relevance, improving on similarity search alone
 - **Explicit anti-hallucination prompting** (temperature=0, "say so if the answer isn't in the context") reduces the risk of fabricated answers
 - **A dedicated evaluation step** measures retrieval accuracy quantitatively rather than relying on manual spot-checks
-- **Query logging + a usage dashboard** apply the same monitoring instinct as a BI/reporting tool to the AI system itself — tracking usage patterns and performance over time
+- **Query logging + a live usage dashboard** apply the same monitoring instinct as a BI/reporting tool to the AI system itself — tracking usage patterns and performance over time

 ## Known Limitation